 “I retain an unalterable affection for you, which neither time nor distance can change.”...
 Is this a line from Pride and Prejudice…or a love letter from George Washington?

-Martha Washington destroyed all of her correspondence with her husband when he died in 1799.
+Martha Washington destroyed almost all of her correspondences with her husband when he died in 1799.
 After years spent in the crush of public notoriety, it was about only thing in her private life she could control.
 Only three letters escaped the mass eradication, two of which were found beneath a desk drawer after her death.
 One of these surviving letters is a brief but achingly beautiful missive penned by her beloved Washington during the Revolutionary War:

 Phila.
 June 23d 1775.